 Widget The Widget class is the base class for all elements on the page including the page element Page This object references the current HMI page.
 The page is the top-level object of the screen Group A group is a basic logical element that is associated with a set of logical tags.
 It provides an interface to enable the uniform operation on a set of logically connected tags Project This object defines the project widget.
-The project widget is used to retrieve data about the project such as tags, alarms, recipes, schedules, tags and so on.
-There is only one widget for the project and it can be referenced through the project variable State Class for holding state of a variable acquired from the controlled environment.
+The project widget is used to State Class for holding state of a variable acquired from the controlled environment.
 Beside value itself, it contains the timestamp indicating when the value is collected together with flags marking quality of the value.